 One of the grandest wild experiences the planet offers

-The ultimate Southern Ocean experience, this expedition takes you into majestically spectacular wildness.
+The ultimate Southern Ocean experience, this South Georgia Island cruise expedition takes you into majestically spectacular wildness.
 Not even the vast migrations of Africa can rival the awesomeness of seeing a king penguin colony of tens of thousands individuals stretching as far as the eye can see.
 Or albatross colonies that fill the windward edges of the remote islands they call home.
 You’ll have other rare sightings here too: massive, in both senses of the word, herds of elephant seals: and a wandering albatross stretching its 11-foot wings.
-It’s the impossible beauty of Antarctica exponentially increased by unimaginable numbers of animals.
+It’s the impossible beauty of an Antarctica trip exponentially increased by unimaginable numbers of animals.
 A not-be-missed polar experience, for those with the luxury of time.

 Incomparable wildlife experience

 Only the plains of the Serengeti during the migrations can compare to the wildlife spectacles offered by both South Georgia and the Falklands.
-In South Georgia you’ll see a single rookery with tens of thousands of king penguins—an astonishing sight and an indelible memory.
+On your South Georgia Island cruise you’ll see a single rookery with tens of thousands of king penguins—an astonishing sight and an indelible memory.
 In the Falklands, you’ll see rockhopper penguins in great number in their “hobbit shire” of the tussock grass.
 And, in both, you’ll have the rare opportunity to see albatross in great numbers—wandering albatross with their impressive 11-foot wing spans; and beautiful black-browed albatross—in colonies that fill the windward ledges of these southernmost islands.
 These, plus elephant and fur seals, pelagic birds in great numbers, and various species of whales feasting on the Southern Ocean’s seasonal bounty create unprecedented wildlife viewing experiences for you.

 Add the human dimension to the ice